jeffhuyghebaert/pax-republica/content/systems/chargen/traits/iron-will.md

 ---

+You are an indomitable spirit.
 Nothing will deter you from following a decision or accomplishing a goal.
 Implacable in the face of all obstacles, you stick to the course, sometimes to the harm of others if they get in your way.
-Bonus of 1D+0 to Lead, Persuade and Intimidate.
+You are difficult to scare at the best of times, and do not crack easily under intimidation, threat, or pressure.

+You gain a 1D+0 bonus to all Willpower rolls.